hackerone/observable-web/presentations/webdevcon/notes.md

 - we've introduced a state and timer which makes it harder to test
 - we've gotten into the callback hell!

-also, can someone spot anything wrong in the code?
+also, did anyone spot anything else that was wrong with the code?

 ### it's missing curly brace!
 this is one of the symptoms of callback hell